 Let's map some common ambitions to the right tools for the job.

 - Data Science & Machine Learning: For anyone drawn to the world of data, AI, and automation, Python is the undisputed champion.
 Its straightforward syntax and massive collection of specialized libraries make it perfect for crunching numbers and building intelligent systems.
+Python surpassed Java as the #1 language on the TIOBE Index in 2021 and has held that position ever since.

 - Mobile App Development: Want to build an app for the App Store?
-Swift is Apple’s modern, powerful language designed specifically for iOS.
+Swift is Apple's modern, powerful language designed specifically for iOS.
 For Android development, Kotlin is the industry standard, known for making apps safer and more reliable.
+Google announced Kotlin as its preferred language for Android development in 2019, and today over 95% of the top 1,000 Android apps use it.

 Choosing a language that directly supports your project creates an incredible motivational loop.
 You learn a new skill, immediately apply it to your goal, and see real progress.
 That's how you stay engaged.